jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Ahuizotl.md

 RacialMods: +6 Bluff
 Languages: Common
 SQ: amphibious, tenacious grapple, voice mimicry
+SpecialAbilities:
+  Tenacious Grapple (Ex): >
+    An ahuizotl does not gain the grappled condition when it grapples a foe.
+  Voice Mimicry (Ex): >
-SpecialAbilities: Tenacious Grapple (Ex) An ahuizotl does not gain the grappled condition when it grapples a foe.
-Voice Mimicry (Ex) An ahuizotl can perfectly mimic the sound of humanoid sobbing and can even attempt to mimic voices it has heard.
+    An ahuizotl can perfectly mimic the sound of humanoid sobbing and can even attempt to mimic voices it has heard.
 When mimicking a voice, an ahuizotl must make a Bluff check opposed by its listener's Sense Motive check.
 If the listener has never heard the voice the ahuizotl is attempting to mimic, the listener takes a -8 penalty on the Sense Motive check.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: